Take your iPad to the next level with Slide Over and Split View

 Split View lets you have two persistent apps sitting side by side on your iPad.
 Depending on the screen size of your iPad, those two apps may be displayed as Compact (iPhone UI) or Regular (iPad UI) next to each other.

-- 50-50: Each app takes up the exact same real estate on the iPad.
+- 50-50: Each app takes up the same real estate on the iPad.

 - 25-75: The app on the left takes up just 25% of the screen, with the right app taking up 75%.